School of Architecture

 Building Technology (18 units): We understand technical knowledge as design knowledge and place major emphasis on understanding the state-of-the-art and innovative building structure, enclosure, mechanical, lighting, and interior systems.
 Students learn to design gravity- and lateral load-resisting systems for buildings; to select, configure and size construction systems in wood, masonry, steel, and concrete; and to distinguish among construction materials with regard to their process of manufacture, their physical properties, their environmental performance, and their methods of selection and specification.
 (Courses: Materials and Assembly, Structures/Statics)

 General Studies (135 units): University coursework in mathematics, physical sciences, social sciences, writing, and history are prerequisite to the School’s own offerings.
-(Courses: Interpretation and Argument, Computing @ Carnegie Mellon, Descriptive Geometry, University Electives)
+(Courses: Interpretation and Argument, Computing @ Carnegie Mellon, Descriptive Geometry, Fundamentals of Computational Design, University Electives)